kraven-security/hunting-packages/osint-articles/2025-02-20 Invisible Unicode Used in Phishing Trick/readme.md

-# Cyber Security Analyst Warns of Invisible Unicode Phishing Trick
+# Invisible Unicode Used in Phishing Trick

 Beware of a sneaky phishing attack using invisible Unicode to hide malicious JavaScript, tricking users into running harmful code.
 Stay vigilant and verify suspicious emails or links before interacting!